High-efficiency perovskite tandem solar cells

 - Optimisation of the device stack for perovskite/perovskite and/or perovskite/organic tandem architectures by leading the processing activities

 - Device characterisation, optical simulation and loss analysis based on our in-house optical, microstructural and electrical characterisation facilities

 - Coordinate and lead the experimental work with the support of the academic supervisory team, and coordinate research activities with our external collaborators (e.g. Imperial College London, National Physical Laboratory).

 Publication of results in peer-reviewed journals and presentation of results at local and international conferences.

 The project is due to start in January 20243, but later start dates are possible.

 Related linksAdvanced Technology Institute

-Open to UK nationals only.
+Open to self-funded, UK nationals only.
 You will need to meet the minimum entry requirements for our PhD programme.